 Seven ways to make the holidays special this year

 I’m looking forward to this the most.
 I mean, we got pretty good at it in the last few years because we had no choice.
 But, in some ways, reemerging takes a ton of energy for many of us.
 Socializing, being in big groups, getting dressed up again, and having full calendars are all energizing and exhausting.
 I’m looking forward to less rushing through the days and more togetherness with my kids.

 2. We can do things with intention.

 There has been more time to be at home with family, but with things opening up, we can try to be more thoughtful about picking and choosing what we are comfortable doing.
 Saying yes to everything was a reflex that we did without much thought.
 If the last few years have taught us anything, we don’t have to be everywhere or do everything.
 And because we aren’t doing everything, our actions will feel special.

 3. We can improvise.

-We have all learned that there are great things to watch right from the comfort of our own homes like Lifetime holiday movies.
-I don’t know about you, but snuggling at home in my pajamas enjoying a festive movie with all of my favorite snacks feels just as special as getting dressed up and going out.
+We have all learned that there are great things to watch right from our homes.
+I don’t know about you, but snuggling at home in my pajamas and enjoying a festive movie with my favorite snacks feels just as unique as getting dressed up and going out.

 4. We all have a lot to be thankful for this year.

-I think many people have realized what’s important over the last few years.
-We are thankful for our jobs, our homes, and most importantly our health.
-Engaging in old traditions can bring a sense of normalcy and make us all feel better.
-Even if it’s just making your grandmother’s eggnog recipe.
+Many people have realized what’s important over the last few years.
+We are thankful for our jobs, homes, and, most importantly, our health.
+Engaging in old traditions can restore a sense of normalcy, even if it’s just making grandma’s eggnog recipe.